blok-ui/blok.core/readme.md

 Note the `@:fallback` metadata.
 This is required for all Contexts and will be used if a Context cannot be resolved.
 You can also throw an exception here instead if you want.

+> Todo: describe how Contexts get disposed, especially how fallback values will be disposed along with the view that requested them.

 ### Provider

 > Coming soon